EUGENIE AND JULES ARE BEST FRIENDS AND CHANGE-HUNGRY ABOLITIONISTS

 HRH Princess Eugenie of York

 HRH Princess Eugenie of York has been working against modern slavery since 2012.
-Alongside her parents, the Duke and Duchess of York, she helped set up Key To Freedom, a social enterprise initiative that gives survivors of human trafficking a vocational skill, a regular income, and – with that – their regained independence.
+Alongside her parents, the Duke and Duchess of York, she helped set up Key To Freedom, a social enterprise initiative that supports and facilitates a route to market for products made by the survivors of trafficking at the Women’s Interlink Foundation.

 Julia de Boinville

 Julia has been working in this field since her visit to Women’s Interlink Foundation in 2012.
-Once exposed to the shocking and hard truths of human trafficking that are still prevalent in our modern day, she made it her mission to investigate further.
+Once exposed to the shocking and hard truths of human trafficking, she made it her mission to investigate further.

 Julia has since worked with organisations such as the McCain Institute, the UN Trust Fund to End Violence Against Women, and the US State Department’s Office to Monitor and Combat Trafficking in Persons.
 She has spent time with victims, charities, law enforcement agencies, policy makers and business leaders to help identify where she could make a difference and take action to fight this organised crime.

 With Support From